 - BioDiscovery Institute (BDI): Uses plants, forest products and other biomass for production of biopolymers, new biobased materials for construction and transportation, biofuels and bioactive small molecules with applications in agriculture and health care.

 - Jim McNatt Institute for Logistics Research (JMI): Focuses on business logistics, economics, information technology, transportation and operations research solutions for public and private organizations.

-Ranked 3rd in the nation by Software Advice for preparing students to manage supply chains effectively, UNT’s logistics program is the world’s 5th best for research productivity, by the International Journal of Physical Distribution and Logistics Management.
+Ranked 3rd in the nation by Software Advice for preparing students to manage supply chains effectively, UNT’s logistics program is ranked the world’s 5th best for research productivity by the International Journal of Physical Distribution and Logistics Management.

 - 342: UNT has 342 research labs and non-classroom creative spaces on campus.

-- 3: UNT has one National Science Foundation Industry/University Cooperative Research Center and two I/UCRC sites.
+- 2: UNT has one National Science Foundation Industry/University Cooperative Research Center and one I/UCRC site.

 UNT's state-of-the-art labs and high-end research equipment are key to research that leads to discovery and solutions.

-- ADVANCED: UNT's Center for Advanced Research and Technology is one of the most advanced in the nation for materials analysis from the atomic to macro scales.
+- ADVANCED: UNT's Materials Research Facility, a resource for UNT, other universities and industries, offers one of the most advanced combinations in the nation of high-tech instruments for materials and device analysis.

 UNT is recognized by the National Security Agency and the Department of Homeland Security as having one of the nation's leading university-based programs in cybersecurity.